 Elevating the Côt grapeThe other unusual thing about this wine is that it elevates the Côt grape, often considered a more rustic version of Malbec with higher acidity and harsher tannins.
 “But due to our management of the vineyard (having very few grapes per vine), we manage to tame this rusticity and this component of the blend is very important because it brings even more freshness in the nose and acidity in the mouth,” Thibault says.

 Because they are so different, the two grapes undergo completely different vinifications.
-The Malbec berries macerate for 10 days in new oak barriques, protected by a little sulphur.
+The Malbec berries macerate for 10 days in new oak barriques.
 There is no pigéage, delestage or remontage during this period – the barrel is simply rolled along the floor five times every 24 hours.

 “This kind of extraction is very gentle,” Thibault explains.

-Once the must is inoculated, fermentation lasts two or three weeks – reaching 14.5-15% alcohol.
+Once the must is inoculated, fermentation in the new oak lasts two or three weeks – reaching 14.5-15% alcohol.

 The wine is left in contact with the skins for another 15 days.
 Thibault adds: “We take advantage of the strengths and ripeness of the tannins of the Malbec, leaving it in maceration for almost six weeks.”